Past incidents in Surrey

 In the last few years Surrey has experienced a large number of varying incidents.
 In each of these incidents, key agencies have come together rapidly to respond to the emergency and to try reduce the impact it caused to residents, businesses, properties and the environment.

-Surrey County Council Emergency Management Team (EMT) has officers on-call 24/7 to deal with any emergency that may affect Surrey, some recent incidents that the council has responded to include:
+Surrey County Council Emergency Management and Resilience Team (EMRT) has officers on-call 24/7 to deal with any emergency that may affect Surrey, some recent incidents that the council has responded to include:

 Around 1800 addresses in Merstham were affected by a water outage, lasting over 24 hours.
 Vulnerable people were identified and teams from various partner agencies assisted with distributing water to those in need.
 Multiple teleconferences were held to monitor the situation and confirm actions, until the water supply was restored.

-When snow came to Surrey again in February and March 2018, the Emergency Management Team enlisted the help of Surrey 4x4 Response to facilitate social care staff visits to vulnerable patients.
+When snow came to Surrey again in February and March 2018, the Emergency Management and Resilience Team enlisted the help of Surrey 4x4 Response to facilitate social care staff visits to vulnerable patients.

 Bramley gas outage December 2016